 }, 15_000);Disable buffering

 Reverse proxies buffer responses by default, preventing events from reaching the client in real time.
-Disable it:
+Disable it.
+If your stream is cross-origin, double-check your CORS configuration too — preflights interacting with proxy buffering are a classic SSE debugging trap.

 | Proxy | How to disable buffering |